AK-Homberger/ESP8266_AnchorChainControl_WLAN/README.md

 - Safety stop if maximum chain lenght is reached (standard 40 meters, can be changed with MAX_CHAIN_LENGTH)
 - Watchdog timer to stop power after 1 second inactivity of client (e.g. due to connection problems).
 - Watchdog timer to detect blocking chain.
 Engine stops if no events are detected within 1 second for up/down command.
 - Current Chain Counter is stored in nonvolatile memory.
-ESP32 can be switched off after anchoring (counter is restored after new start).
+ESP can be switched off after anchoring (counter is restored after new start).
-- Demo mode to check functionality without having a windlass / chain counter connected to ESP32 (set ENABLE_DEMO to 1).
+- Demo mode to check functionality without having a windlass / chain counter connected to ESP (set ENABLE_DEMO to 1).

 ![Picture2](https://github.com/AK-Homberger/ESP8266_AnchorChainContol_WLAN/blob/main/SchematicsD1MiniChainCounterWLAN.png)